Leaf-Agriculture/docs/docs/operations_endpoints.md

 &nbsp<span class="badge badge--success">GET</span>  `/operations/{id}/standardGeojson`

-Gets the summary, if available, for the operation id.
+Gets the standardGeojson, if available, for the operation id.

 <Tabs